 This chapter briefly describes developer and administrator tasks that are related to developing applications using Oracle Multimedia DICOM.

-Because Oracle Multimedia DICOM is fully functional after installing Oracle Multimedia, developers can begin writing applications immediately using the following application programming interfaces (APIs) for developers, which are also available to administrators.
+Because Oracle Multimedia DICOM is fully functional after installing Oracle Multimedia, developers can begin writing applications immediately.
+Oracle Multimedia DICOM provides several application programming interfaces (APIs) for developers, which are also available to administrators.

 ORDDicom object API

 Mid-Tier Java API

 Administrators and developers

 3.1.2 Views in the DICOM Repository

 Oracle Multimedia DICOM provides views to enable access to specific information about documents in the DICOM repository.
 Public views are available to users and administrators of the repository.
 These views provide details such as the names of documents, types of documents, names of constraints, and constraint validation messages.
 An administrator-only view provides details about document references within the repository.

 The orddcm_conformance_vld_msgs view lists the constraint messages that are generated for a set of constraints during a validation operation.